InstituteForGlobalEcology/Present-and-future-bright-and-dark-spots-for-coral-reefs-through-climate-change/README.md

 5) Edit the line "\<href\>Input_file_path_here/legend_coral_cover.png\</href\>" with the local file path where you saved the corresponding ".png" legend
 For example, it may look like  \<href\>D:/coral_cover_folder/legend_coral_cover.png\</href\>
 5) Copy the newly edited text from the ".txt" file.
-6) In Google Earth Pro, on the left side under the Places tab, hover over the KML you already loaded.
+6) In Google Earth Pro, on the left side under the "Places" tab, hover over the KML you already loaded.
 Right click and paste the text on top of the KML.
 7) Look in the top-right corner of Google Earth Pro.
 The legend should appear